CommuteStream/cs-ios-sdk/README.md

 **For AdMob:**

 1. Drag the
-`CommuteStream-Admob-SDK.framework` file into your Xcode project.
+`CommuteStreamAdMob.framework` file into your Xcode project.

 2. In your project's Build Settings, add `-ObjC` to `Other Linker Flags`.